crsl4/phylogenetics-class/exercises/notebook-log.md

 ---

 # Notebook reproducible script for Botany 563
-(Written by CSL in Spring 2021; Updated by CSL in Spring 2022)
+(Written by CSL in Spring 2021; Updated by CSL in Spring 2022; Updated by CSL in Spring 2025)

 ## QC with phyluce